-U.S. to grant refugee status to kids
+U.S. to grant refugee status to some children

 Washington — The U.S. government will launch a program in December to grant refugee status to some minors under the age of 21 who live in Guatemala, Honduras and El Salvador and whose parents legally reside in the United States.